ttruo018/rshell/README.md

 ###Connectors
 Connectors such as `;`, `||`, and `&&` can be used in between commands on a single line.
-Some of the connectors' behaviors are:
+Some of the connectors behaviors are:
 *Connectors with more than two characters, ex `&&&&&&` or `||||`, will be treated the same as two character connectors `&&` and `||`.
 *Currently, there is a bug when only one character, like `&` and `|`